diziet559/diziet559.github.io/season/season.md

 The last row shows why https://classic.wowhead.com/item=19107/bloodseeker is so good: Hunter dps scales nicely with weapon speed as this reduces clipping of the https://classic.wowhead.com/spell=75/auto-shot following your https://classic.wowhead.com/spell=20904/aimed-shot.

+---

+### Acknowledgement

+Thanks go out to all those contributing the content listed in the useful links section.

+If you feel like something is missing, feel free to contact Diziet#0189 on the [Classic & TBC Hunter discord](https://discord.gg/classichunter).